 History of Jamaica Pond, Boston

 So what about the history of this magical place?
 Where did Jamaica Pond come from, anyway?
 In fact, the pond is a natural kettle hole created by an ancient glacier.
 At 53 feet deep and a mile and a half around, it is the largest standing body of water in the city of Boston, and used to supply the city with much of its ice.

 The pond feeds into the Charles River, separating Boston from Cambridge (you know — Harvard’s home), via the Muddy River, and is a central jewel of Boston’s Emerald Necklace Parks system created by Fredrick Law Olmsted in the late 1800s.

 The Arnold Arboretum, just south of Jamaica Pond, is another gem of the necklace.
 Thank you, dearest Olmsted, for the gifts of green-space that you gave humanity!

 Today, the Emerald Necklace Conservancy, an awesome local nonprofit, works with the city to maintain the pond’s perfection.
 Every month there are events and attractions at Jamaica Pond, from the public piano art project pictured below (my toddler was confused about why the rhinestones didn’t make music when slapped), to outdoor concerts and movies, to October’s colorful Lantern Festival.
 You can also make your own event by bringing a picnic and eating in the fresh air with loved ones.

-Jamaica Pond is totally free, but a good money-saving tip for Boston adventures is to get a CityPass or GoCard.
+Jamaica Pond is totally free, but a good money-saving tip for Boston adventures is to get a CityPass.
 These are bundled entrance passes which provide up to half-off admission ticket prices to beloved Boston attractions like the Aquarium or Museum of Fine Arts.